Toki321/OOP-Exercises/README.md

 # OOP-Exercises
 Some exercises I did for OOP class C++ for Univeristy.
-Putting them to help younger friends that are doing class now.
+Pushing them to help younger friends that are doing class now.